-Bermuda Aviation Services Limited (the Company) and its subsidiaries (the Group) report a total comprehensive loss of \$1.1 million for the year ended March 31, 2021, compared to a comprehensive loss of \$1.9 million in the prior year.
-The main contributors to the comprehensive loss are impairment loss on goodwill and the impairment of non-financial assets.
+Bermuda Aviation Services Limited (the "Company") and its subsidiaries (the "Group") report a total comprehensive income of \$1.2 million for the year ended March 31, 2022, compared to a comprehensive loss of \$1.1 million in the prior year.
+An impairment charge of \$0.4 million on goodwill was recognized during the year which is reflected in the total comprehensive income for the year.